discretize/discretize-guides/builds/necromancer/condi-scourge/index.md

     title: Overview
     content: >-
-      The <Specialization name="Scourge" text="Condi Scourge"/> is an easy build to learn and provides access to good off-support tools and can be augmented to provide the means of a safety net at an acceptable amount of DPS loss with the Blood Magic traitline (without any stat changes).
+      The <Specialization name="Scourge" text="Condi Scourge"/> is an easy build to learn and provides access to good off-support tools (large amounts of passive barrier from <Trait id="2059"/>) and can be augmented to provide the means of a safety net at an acceptable amount of DPS loss with the Blood Magic traitline (without any stat changes).
 The build can place lots of conditions and crowd control on multiple targets